+3.9.
+Cournot competition

-3.3.
-Cournot competition.
-Suppose that there are $N{mt}$ plants active in local market m at quarter t.
+• Suppose that there are N{mt} plants active in local market m at quarter t.
 For the moment, we treat the number of active firms as given, though this variable is endogenous in the model and we explain later how it is determined in the equilibrium of the model.
 We assume that firms active in a local market compete with each other ala Cournot.
-The assumption of Cournot competition is far of being innocuous for the predictions of the model, and we reexamine this assumption at the end of this chapter.
+The assumption of Cournot competition is far from being innocuous for the predictions of the model, and we reexamine this assumption at the end of this chapter.